osc-dnn/osc-dnn/README.md

 ## How to run the scripts

 - Edit settings.ini and settings.py with the proper input and output filenames.
-- In gridSearchOsc.py the hyperparameters need to be set.
+- Set the hyperparameter values in gridSearchOsc.py.
 - Then run

 ```